 The key to good quick breads is not overmixing the batter.
-Once the liquid ingredients are added to the dry, mix the batter by hand just until the flour is moistened, for no more than about ten seconds.
+Once the liquid ingredients are added to the dry, mix the batter by hand just until the flour is moistened, which should take not much longer than about ten seconds.
 Too much mixing can cause the final product to be dry, tough or misshapen.

-- Combine the flour, baking powder, baking soda, sugar, salt, and cinnamon.
+- In a large mixing bowl, combine the flour, baking powder, baking soda, salt, cinnamon, and walnuts.

 - Unwrap the butter and heat it in the microwave, in a microwave-safe bowl, for about a minute, until it's thoroughly melted.
-Set it aside at room temperature to cool, but don't let it solidify again.
+Stir the melted butter into the mashed bananas.

-- Add the liquid ingredients to the dry ones and mix no more than ten seconds.
+- Add the liquid ingredients to the dry ones and mix gently until there are no more pockets of dry flour.
 The batter will be visibly lumpy.
 That's OK!
 It's extremely important not to overmix the batter, or the resulting bread will be too hard.

-- Once the liquid and dry ingredients have been combined, gently pour the batter into the prepared loaf pan and bake immediately.
+- Once the liquid and dry ingredients have been combined, gently pour the batter into your prepared loaf pan and transfer to the oven immediately.

-- Bake 50 minutes or until a toothpick inserted into the center of the loaf comes out clean and the edge of the bread starts to separate from the pan.
+- Bake 50 minutes or until a toothpick inserted into the center of the loaf comes out clean.

 For a real treat, serve this banana bread drizzled with a delicious vanilla custard sauce called crème anglaise.